Arrowsmith School: Curriculum and tuition fees

 Full-time day students, who form the core of the Toronto school's student body, follow a curriculum which devotes two periods of the school day to mathematics and English, the only two academic subjects taught at the school.
 The remainder of their time (six periods per day) is taken up with carrying out the cognitive remediation exercises known as the Arrowsmith Program.

 It also runs part-time programs for both children and adults.
 The school's annual tuition fees for full-time day students are $30,000.

 Arrowsmith Program

 The main section of the Arrowsmith School in Toronto.

-The Arrowsmith Program (a registered trademark) refers to the methodology used at Arrowsmith School which is also available under license to students in several public and private schools in and learning centres in multiple countries.
-According to the Arrowsmith official website, the program can be used by children and adults with a range of specific learning disabilities, such as dyslexia, dyscalculia, dysgraphia, executive function, auditory processing disorder, working memory, and non-verbal thinking, as well as mainstream students, to enhance performance.
+The Arrowsmith Program (a registered trademark) refers to the Arrowsmith School's methodology which is also available under license to students in some public and private schools in Canada, the United States, Australia and New Zealand.
+Collectively more than 65 schools in these four countries use the program.
+According to the Arrowsmith School's official website, the program can be used by children and adults with learning disabilities such as dyslexia, dyscalculia and dysgraphia who have at least average intelligence, but it is not suitable for people who have an autism spectrum disorder or an acquired brain injury.